modal-inria/Kernalytics/README.md

 runTest() # run kernalyz algorithms on each test case
 ```

-For more details, see the [documentation on input / output format](doc/io.md).
+For more details on the data format, see the [documentation on input / output format](doc/io.md).

 ## Internal links